JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 **Final Score:** **10.0 (Critical)** **Vector String:** `CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:C/C:H/I:H/A:H`

 * **Attack Vector (AV:N):** **Network.** The vulnerability is exploitable over the network as the framework ingests data/paths from remote LLMs, prompt injections, or API-integrated web services that expose orchestration tools.
+> **LlamaIndex is, by definition, an LLM orchestration framework.
+The LLM agent is a core component of the target environment, not an external precondition.
+The network vector (`AV:N`) refers to the network-facing application or API that invokes the orchestration layer.**
 * **Attack Complexity (AC:L):** **Low.** Exploitation requires simple directory traversal sequences (`../`).
 No complex timing, racing, or memory-layout manipulation is required.
 * **Privileges Required (PR:N):** **None.** Unauthenticated external inputs or indirect prompt injections can coerce the LLM agent into invoking the tool with malicious path parameters.
 * **Scope (S:C):** **Changed.** The exploit breaks out of the application's logical sandbox boundary to directly alter the underlying **Host Operating System** environment (modifying system files, scheduled tasks, or core library binaries).